 \section{Abstract}

-In this paper we propose a new algorithm for solving large-scale algebraic Riccati equations with low-rank structure.
-The algorithm is based on the found Toeplitz-structured closed form of the stabilizing solution and the fast Fourier transform.
-It works without unnecessary assumptions, shift selection strategies, or matrix calculations of the cubic order with respect to the problem scale.
+In this paper we derive a Toeplitz-structured closed form of the unique positive semi-definite stabilizing solution for the discrete-time algebraic Riccati equations, especially for the case that the state matrix is not stable.
+Based on the found form and fast Fourier transform, we propose a new algorithm for solving both discrete-time and continuous-time large-scale algebraic Riccati equations with low-rank structure.
+It works without unnecessary assumptions, complicated shift selection strategies, or matrix calculations of the cubic order with respect to the problem scale.
 Numerical examples are given to illustrate its features.
 Besides, we show that it is theoretically equivalent to several algorithms existing in the literature in the sense that they all produce the same sequence under the same parameter setting.

 {\bf Key words.} Toeplitz matrix, FFT, algebraic Riccati equations, large-scale, low-rank